iDarkAxe/Inception/README.md

 ### List of commands ###

 For Alpine OS users, you should have not run in live mode, an install is better for repeatability.
+You also need to enable Community packages, remove the starting `#` in the file `/etc/apk/repositories`.
 You will need theses tools for the project.
 For other OSes, you can replace `apk add` with `apt install` or anything of your choice that uses a package manager.

 ```sh